Yitzhak Kanev: Biography

-Yitzhak (Isaac) Kanievsky was born in Melitopol in the Russian Empire (today in Ukraine).
-He studied Natural Sciences and Economics at university in Crimea, and later social sciences at the University of London, the University of Vienna, and the School of Economics & Law in Tel Aviv.
+Born Isaac Kanevsky in Melitopol in the Russian Empire (today in Ukraine), Kanev studied Natural Sciences and Economics at university in Crimea, and later social sciences at the University of London, the University of Vienna, and the School of Economics & Law in Tel Aviv.
 In 1917, Kanievsky joined the Jewish Self Defense in Russia, and was one of the founders of the Russian branch of HeHalutz.
 He also served as a delegate to the Tzeiri Zion convention and the General Zionist Convention in St Petersburg.

-In 1919, Kanev immigrated to Palestine.
+In 1919 Kanev emigrated to Palestine.
 The following year he fought in the Battle of Tel Hai, where he was wounded.
 He later helped found Gdud HaAvoda and attended the convention that established the Histadrut trade union.
 In 1923, he became one of the leaders of the Histadrut's medical services, and in 1947 he established the Institute for Social Research, where he served as a director.

 Given a place on the Mapai list for the 1949 Knesset elections, he missed out on a seat as the party won 46 seats.
 However, he entered the Knesset on 20 April 1950 as a replacement for the deceased Avraham Taviv.
 He lost his seat in the 1951 elections.